-- 1. In order to graduate from any planned program of study, a student must have a cumulative GPA of 2.0. - 2.
+- 1. A minimum grade point average of 2.0 is required to graduate with a certificate or associate degree from NMCC. - 2.
 Academic warnings may be issued at mid-semester to any student whose performance has fallen below NMCC's academic standards.